nurdinhossain/NyxDark/README.md

   - Pair
   - Mobility

 An optimization algorithm known as **particle swarm optimization (PSO)** was used to tune the parameters of this eval function due to its simple implementation and ability to tweak many parameters at once.
+The parameters were "trained" on publicly-available engine games online in hopes of achieving similar strength and consistency.
+The engine has not yet been gauntlet-tested against other engines to estimate its ELO, so that would be a reasonable next step to truly assess its playing strength.

 To run the engine, simply run the **3.exe** executable file.
 Make sure the file "best_parameters.txt" remains in the same directory as the executable, as the engine requires these parameters for the eval function.